FOSS4GAcademy/GST104FOSS4GLabs/Module 4 Lab/QGIS 2.8 and Inkscape 0.91/Module 4 Lab.md

 14. Lock the Proportional Symbols layer.
 15. Create a new layer, name it ‘Graph’ and place it at the top of the Layer list.
 16. Import Bar Graph.jpg.
 When prompted, choose ‘embed’ and click OK to add the graph image to the composition.
 17. The graph imports as a large image.
-We will scale it down to 145mm x 90mm as we had planned in Task 1 (refer to Figure 3).
+We will scale it down to 145mm x 90mm as we had planned in Task 1 (refer to the layout sketch figure).
 In the tool controls bar (below the menu bar), we will set the W(idth) and H(eight) value.
 First, click the lock to maintain the aspect ratio, then set the units to ‘mm’, finally set the W(idth) to 145 and press Enter on your keyboard.
 The graph will resize.
 Refer to the figure below to see the final settings.

 ![Width and Height Settings for the Graph](figures/Width_and_Height_Settings_for_the_Graph.png "Width and Height Settings for the Graph")

 18. Align the graph to the left and bottom of the page.
-You can do this with the Align and Distribute panel, or, set the X and Y values next to the Width and Height values to 0,0 (X, Y value location shown in Figure 11).
+You can do this with the Align and Distribute panel, or, set the X and Y values next to the Width and Height values to 0,0 (X, Y value location shown in the figure above).
 19. Lock the Graph layer.
 20. Create a new layer, name it ‘Pictures’ and place it at the top of the Layer list.
 21. Import and embed Picture 1.jpg, Picture 2.jpg, and UNHCR Logo.jpg into the Pictures layer.